KanoComputing/kano-peripherals/README.md

 # kano-peripherals

-Support code for peripherals (initially, speaker LEDs)
+Support code for peripherals (initially, speaker LEDs).

+## battery-status

+A tool that detects if the battery is connected and if the charge is too low to powerup to Kano kit.
+See the file `bin/kano-boot-battery` for details.

 WARNING